Suspect charged with gang assault, unlawful imprisonment

 Lien suffered two black eyes and cuts on his face and side, requiring stitches, a police detective’s criminal complaint said.

-Afterward, some of the bikers dragged Lien from the vehicle and beat him, police said.
+Police said the bikers then dragged Lien from the vehicle and beat him.
 His wife and daughter were unharmed.

 Mieses’ family, meanwhile, has said he was paralyzed and needs a ventilator to breathe in the hospital.